Macchina-CLI/macchina/README.md

 ---

 ## About Macchina <a name="about"></a>
-Macchina lets you flex...
-I mean view system information.
+Macchina lets you view basic system information, like your hostname, your kernel version, memory usage, and much more.
-It's an alternative to slower BASH fetchers but isn't as featureful, so if you're willing to sacrifice features for speed, then Macchina is the right tool for you.
+No one wants a slow fetcher, and macchina's main goal is to provide you with handy features while keeping performance a priority.

 ---